cu-cit-cloud-team/azure-openai-playground/README.md

 the path to the generated image, and a preview of the image in the terminal.

 Input text:
-> "Detailed image of a clocktower with a pumpkin on the very top of it's spire"
+> "Detailed image of a clock tower with a pumpkin on the very top of it's spire"

 Example generated images: